Note: This blog was updated on 30 November 2022.

 7. Was a first meeting agreed?

-The answer to this question helps to confirm that your marketing is creating the right opportunities and whether your engagement process is working as it should.
+The answer to this question helps to confirm that your marketing is creating the right opportunities and whether your engagement process is working effectively.

 8. Did the prospect become a client?